 The BCF agreement has been set up under Section 75 of the NHS Act 2006.
-The total BCF in 2016-17 was £38.1m.
+This year there was an additional allocation of £12m Improved Better Care Fund (iBCF).
+The total BCF and iBCF in 2017-18 was £51.1m.
 It is a pooled budget with Bradford City CCG, Bradford Districts CCG and part of Airedale, Wharfedale and Craven CCG.